Cybernetic1/Cybernetic1.github.io/README.md

 Similar Projects
 ----------------
-We are considering collaboration with [Colony.io](https://colony.io/)
+We are considering collaboration with [Colony.io](https://colony.io/) which is based on Ethereum.

 To-do
 -----